EliGurarie/EliGurarie.github.io/_pages/labmembers.md

     alt: "Marina Favarini"
     title: "Marina Favarini"
     excerpt: "Marina is a PhD student at the Federal University of Rio Grande do Sul, in Porto Alegre, Brazil, who studies several species of small cats: [margay](https://en.wikipedia.org/wiki/Margay), [Geoffroy's cat](https://en.wikipedia.org/wiki/Geoffroy%27s_cat), [pampas cat](https://en.wikipedia.org/wiki/Pampas_cat).
 Since 2016, Marina has been developing research and conservation programs on spatial ecology and density of felines in southern Brazil, in the Pampa and Atlantic Forest biomes, through the use of camera traps and telemetry (VHF and GPS). "
+undergraduates:
+  - image_path: /assets/people/katleen.jpg
+    image_caption: "Katleen in the wetlands"
+    alt: "Katleen Gonzalex-Legra"
+    title: "Katleen Gonzalex-Legra"
+    excerpt: "Katleen (class of 2025) studied Conservation Biology at SUNY College of Environmental Science and Forestry to further her understanding of human impact on wildlife.
+She joined the Fate of the Caribou Project to connect her teachings with current studies, as well as learn new knowledge relating to soundscapes and categorizing data, and engage in hands-on work such as constructing audio collars to monitor Caribou vocalizations."
+  - image_path: /assets/people/zoe.jpg
+    image_caption: "Zoe is getting dressed"
+    alt: "Zoe-Hateya Mercer"
+    title: "Zoe-Hateya Mercer"
+    excerpt: "Zoe (class of 2025) graduated from ESF, now with a bachelors in Wildlife Science!
+Initially joining Dr. Gurarie's lab to assist Sydney Opel and her mesopredator study and more recently, with Celebrity Wright’s female caribou health research.
+They have a future plan to eventually work as a paleontologist."
+  - image_path: /assets/people/dalton.jpg
+    image_caption: "flowers and dog"
+    alt: "Dalton Adams"
+    title: "Dalton Adams"
+    excerpt: "Dalton is a conservation biology major going into my fourth year, currently working with wolf camera collar data from the Yukon-Charley Rivers National Preserve.
+Dalton is interested in the study of human-wildlife conflict, movement ecology, and carnivore conservation and ecology in high-conflict areas."
 ---

 <style>